-Pursuant to the legal requirement under 2:393 sub 5f of the Netherlands Civil Code, we report, to the extent of our competence, that the directors' report is consistent with the financial statements as required by 2:391 sub 4 of the Netherlands Civil Code.
+Pursuant to the legal requirement under 2:393 sub 5 part f of the Netherlands Civil Code, we report, to the extent of our competence, that the directors' report is consistent with the financial statements as required by 2:391 sub 4 of the Netherlands Civil Code.

-Rotterdam, April 1, 2009 PricewaterhouseCoopers Accountants N.V.
+Rotterdam, March 15, 2010 PricewaterhouseCoopers Accountants N.V.

-H.F.M.
+dr. H.F.M.
 Gertsen RA